anvaldes/Repositorio_de_Proyectos/Data_Science_Contents/Reviews/README.md

 # Reviews

-Here I do differents theorical reviews about differents topics in Data Science.
+Here I do theorical reviews about differents topics in Data Science.